 It also seems odd that the thread is registered only once (in the constructors), but never registered again after it is unregistered.
 The purpose of the thread is to "gracefully stop the execution of a model if the JVM is shut down (by control-C, the user logging out, etc.)", so I would expect the thread to be registered every time execution takes place.

-#1 Updated by Christopher Brooks almost 2 years ago
+#1 Updated by Christopher Brooks about 2 years ago

 BTW - the purpose of the shutdown hook is:

 Added a shutdown hook so that model is gracefully stopped when the JVM shuts down due to control-C, the user logging out, etc. This allows 30 seconds for the shutdown, then shuts down anyway.